-We can distinguish Intel processors as per the overall performance and costing.
-When we look at the Intel Core brand models, you can find they are available in four categories:
+We can distinguish Intel processors as per the overall performance and cost.
+When we look at the Intel Core brand models, we can find they are available in four categories:

 Intel Core i3 processors provide a fantastic mix of performance and price.
 Though not the best for colossal multi-tasking and challenging tasks like editing videos, they provide noticeable performance from the Pentium processors without spending more; you can find them on laptops.

-Intel Core i5 processors also are the best choice for a computer to perform plenty of tasks at one time and delve into video and photo editing work.
+Intel Core i5 processors are also the best choice for a computer to perform plenty of tasks simultaneously and delve into video and photo editing work.
 They do not cost much as Core i7 processors, but they provide performance that is not very far off.
 It is the specification we suggest to many people and can get in the laptop.

-Intel Core i7 processor is one step up from Core i5, with extra performance to make the challenging tasks quicker and easier.
-You pay a premium for that and suppose you do not have any specific need for the speed, then you might not have to pay any extra.
+Intel Core i7 processor is one step up from Core i5, with extra performance to make challenging tasks quicker and easier.
+You pay a premium for that, and suppose you do not have any specific need for the speed, then you might not have to pay any extra.